 Besides offering access to your various photo storage services, Photo Connect brings photos together into a tiled "timeline" interface, allowing users to browse through photos from all sources at once, according to when they were uploaded.
-The app also automatically syncs with each service (if you allow it to), ensuring an up-to-date collection.
 Read More

 How many task managers that keep track of To-Do items can we need on Android?
 The creators of Taskos, which in itself is a task list manager, thought we were in such dire need for one more that they had to one-up even themselves and create Any.DO.